thomstrub/SEI-Repo/work/w01/d3/js-functions-lab.md

 #### Setup & Instructions

-Create a new HTML/CSS/JS repl in [repl.it](https://repl.it) for these exercises.
+Create a new HTML/CSS/JS folder like we did in class today

 Title your repl **JS Function Lab**.